 If you’ve previously used chemical hair dyes, although you can go straight ahead and use henna / indigo, we recommend you wait as long as possible.
 We recommend a waiting time of at least 2 weeks, especially if you’ve just permed your hair.
 The longer the better.
 This is to allow time for your hair to offload chemical hair dye build up, and to detox.
 The wait will also ensure you get the best hair colour uptake from henna/indigo.
 It’s the compound “metallic salt mix” hennas which hairdressers moan about and say you can’t use before or after hair dyes.
 Our henna and indigo are not mixed with metallic salts.
 They are 100% pure henna and 100% pure indigo, PPD free hair dyes, additive free, ammonia free, and chemical free.
 They are not the same stuff your hairdresser is talking about !
 Our henna and indigo are safe to use both before and after chemical hair dye, but we advise that you wait as long as you can before using hair dyes either side of henna.

 Finally : A Truly Natural Plant Hair Colour !

-The Renaissance Henna Plant Hair Dye Kit comes with full instructions.
+The Renaissance Henna Plant Hair Dye Kit comes with a detailed instructions booklet to help make your first time natural hair colour application easy.
 Look through the plant hair colour galleries to give yourself an idea how it’s likely to turn out.
-Bear in mind that you’ll only get shocking red / orange tones or highlights on grey or white hair , which you can mute to brown or black with indigo.
+Bear in mind that you’ll only get shocking red and orange tones or highlights on grey or white hair, which you can soften to auburn, brown or black with indigo.
 If you have dark hair, the henna will add deep reddish tones and make your hair look like it has natural red lowlights; any odd greys will look like reddish highlights.
 The difference between lowlights and highlights?
 Highlights brighten your hair and can be shocking !
 Lowlights tend to deepen your hair colour and are more subtle.